sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-2.markdown

 At Sittercity we prefer to write many small commands, or contexts, rather than stuffing all business logic into the model.
 Often times we need a few classes to work together in a context.
 So we use a strategy called Dependency Injection.
 With this pattern, we initialize our class with any of the other classes that will be used in our context—we’re sowing these classes into the fabric of this context.

-Let’s write a context that’s creates a user and sends them a welcome email.
-We’re going to want to inject the the classes that our context depends on:
+Let’s write a context that creates a user and sends them a welcome email.
+We’re going to want to inject the classes that our context depends on:

-1. a class capable to creating users in the database
+1. a class capable of creating users in the database

 2. a class capable of sending emails